privacymachine/src/packaging/firefox/DEV.md

 # notes:

+## persist session
+We can determine currently opened tabs from the folder sessionstore-backups.

+FF starts and loads cookies from the file cookies.sqlite
+Use SQL-statement to delete all cookies from not currently opened sites

+restore

-## there is a lot of stuff under services.sync we maby have to set mannually
+## there is a lot of stuff under services.sync we maybe have to set manually/deactivate
 https://wiki.mozilla.org/Services/Sync

-## its possible to install a addon by copying the extensios directory and the extensions.json
+## its possible to install a addon by copying the extensions directory and the extensions.json

 ## there is a global firefox preference file for debian in /etc/firefox/firefox.js